coolchat123/proxima-bot/README.md

 To contribute to the bot, do the following...

 1. Create a fork of the repository
-2. Add / chance in the fork you created
+2. Add / make changes in the fork you created
 3. Submit the changes through a pull request

 All pull requests will be reviewed before being accepted, and it is highly recommended that you check in